LuciMacedo/sunnyagency/README-templete.md

 ### What I learned

-While working through this project I practice GRID and also burguer menu JS.
+While working through this project I practice GRID and also burger menu JS.

 ### Continued development

-Areas that I want to continue focusing on in future projects is JavaScript and React.
+Areas that I want to continue focusing on in future projects in JavaScript and React.

 ## Author